 How to manage jet lag

-All those events add up, and they can disrupt your body’s understanding of day and night, making it more difficult to fall asleep.
+All those events add up, disrupting your body’s understanding of day and night, making it more difficult to fall asleep.

 In the event of virtual time zone shifts, try to limit early-morning or extremely late-night calls to two per week at most.
 Consider these calls to be roughly equivalent to physically changing time zones; there is no difference as far as your circadian rhythm is concerned.